Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 4.md

 PairStream has a lot more capabilities than just remembering entity pairs.
 It can remember additional data associated with each pair.

-To illustrate this, lets suppose that instead of dividing the points in a zone evenly amongst the players within, we instead want to distribute the points weighted by how close each player is to the center.
+To illustrate this, let’s suppose that instead of dividing the points in a zone evenly amongst the players within, we instead want to distribute the points weighted by how close each player is to the center.
 Instead of totaling player counts, the zone will total inverse distances to each player.
 This means that we